ptsutha06/Suthagar/README.md

 <br> <hr> <br>

- 🏗️👷🏻‍♂️ I'm enthusiastic about Quantity Surveying in Construction
+ 🏗️👷🏻‍♂️ I'm enthusiastic about Quantity Surveying in Construction Industry and Deveoper in 🌐 IT industry.

- 📱🌐 I’m currently learning and have a keen interest in web development and mobile app development.💥
+💡 I’m currently learning and have a keen interest in Machine Learning 🤖 and mobile app development. 📱

- 💣 I'm eager to contribute to innovative projects and continually expand my skills in the industry.
+ 💣 Passionate about contributing to innovative projects and expanding my industry skills.

   😀 Feel free to check out my repositories and connect with me!